 Glastonbury secret sets 2022: Rumours and how find out who will play

-Paolo Nutini is strongly rumoured to be playing a set on Saturday
+Jack White and George Ezra are confirmed to be playing sets on Sunday

-George Ezra and Green Day are among the rumoured acts who could perform secret sets at Glastonbury.
+George Ezra and Jack White are among the acts who are performing secret sets at Glastonbury.

-The festival’s belated 50th anniversary has officially kicked off, and speculation is rife about who might be filling the missing lineup slots.
+The festival’s belated 50th anniversary has officially kicked off, and speculation has been rife about who might be filling the missing lineup slots.

 The 2022 schedule already includes huge names like Paul McCartney, Billie Eilish and Diana Ross, but there are still a few spaces left for some surprise performances.